 Archeologists examine new construction for potential impacts to archeological sites and are most concerned about subsurface disturbance within the construction footprint.
 They check the locations of known cultural resources and areas where archeological surveys have been conducted in Texas.
 If no sites are plotted and a professional has surveyed the area, there is usually no need for additional archeological investigation.
 Most projects are determined to have no effect on important archeological sites.

 If the project area has not been surveyed and it contains landforms considered likely to contain important cultural resources, the reviewer will recommend a survey be conducted.
 For federal projects, the survey needs to be undertaken by professionals who meet the Secretary of the Interior's Professional Qualifications Standards.
 For surveys on Texas public lands performed under the Antiquities Code of Texas, professionals must meet the qualifications for a principal investigator found in Chapter 26 of the Texas Administrative Code, available in Statutes, Regulations, and Rules.
 See Hiring a Preservation Consultant for information on how to find a qualified professional for your project.
+If you are new to working in Texas, please review the THC guidelines for Archeological Consultants New to Texas.
 The results of the survey are submitted to the THC for review.
 If no cultural resources were found, no further consultation is necessary.
 If cultural resources may be eligible for inclusion in the National Register of Historic Places, the THC staff will discuss measures to avoid or mitigate the effect of the project on the archeological deposits.

 Review of Standing Structures